MOLD: 9 For tiles

 4) Turn it over, take off the bottom floor, check there is no clay missing on this side and level it off in the same way.

-5) It can be left to dry with or without the walls and turn it over several times, in the same way.
+5) It can be left to dry with or without the walls but should be turned over several times, in the same way.
 This is because when flat clay dries and shrinks the outer edges are inclined to bend upwards and turning the clay helps to keep them level.